haithembenhalima/haithembenhalima/README.md

-# Hi 👋 I'm Haithem Benhalima 👨‍💻
+# Hi 👋 I'm Hithem Benhalima 👨‍💻

 I am a web and mobile apps developer, interested in intersectionality between artificial intelligence and internet of things.